heliosdesign/helios-wp-boilerplate/README.md

 A quick starting point for WordPress themes built from scratch.

 **Note:** This theme has been refactored to include the entire directory structure.
-This means that the "Getting Started" is slightly different.

 ## Getting Started (Local)

 1. Clone this repository into a new project directory: `$ git clone git@github.com:heliosdesign/helios-wp-boilerplate.git [project-name]`
 2. Jump into the directory and delete the `.git` directory (unless you want to work on this boilerplate).
-You can now create a new repo if you want.
+You can now create a new repo if you want to.
 3. Download WordPress from [wordpress.org/download](https://wordpress.org/download).
 4. Add the WordPress files to the root of the directory.
 Some of the directory tree will already be there (`wp-content/plugins`, `wp-content/themes`) so just add the missing files to those directories instead of overwriting the whole thing.
-5. Run `$ npm install` to get the dependencies for gulp.
+5. Run `$ npm install` to get the tooling dependencies.
 6. Create your database and run the install.

 ## Additional Configuration

 We're using an extra bit of trickery to load in asset files depending on the environment.
 The enqueueing function (found in `base-theme/inc/functions/enqueue-functions.php`) looks to see if a `DEV_ENV` flag is set to `true`.
 If so, it spits out all the individual, non-minified  files defined in that block.
 As such, open the `/wp-config.php` file and add `define('DEV_ENV', true);` after the `WP_DEBUG` line (usually found at line 80).

 ## Before You Begin